0

 Place one layer of cake onto a serving platter.
 Spread 1/3 of the strawberries and cream filling overtop.

-Add another layer of cake and continue layering until all 4 layers are in tact.
-If filling looks like it’s being pushed out from the sides of the cake, simply scrape the edges to even everything out.
+Add another layer of cake and continue layering until all 4 layers are intact.
+If the filling looks like it’s being pushed out from the sides of the cake, simply scrape the edges to even everything out.

 Step 12: Frost the Cake